-Due to the above, Caruso (2018) is inclined towards the use of a DFM based on Doz, Giannone and Reichlin (2012), and Banbura and Modugno (2014).
-With this model, the author forecasts Mexico's GDP growth using monthly series from Mexico and from the US.
-His results indicate that the DFM generates more precise forecasts than those offered by the International Monetary Fund, the OECD, the forecasts of the SPF and than the forecasts of the analysts surveyed by Bloomberg.
-However, the comparisons made by Caruso (2018) between the forecasts of its DFM and those of the specialists are not necessarily the most appropriate, since the latter are published in real time, while those of the DFM that he estimates include the reviews of the series.
+Due to this lag, Caruso (2018) prefers the use of a DF model based on Doz, Giannone and Reichlin (2012), and Banbura and Modugno (2014).
+Using this model, the author forecasts Mexico's GDP growth using monthly series from Mexico and the US.
+His results indicate that the DF model generates more precise forecasts than those offered by the IMF, the OECD, the forecasts of the SPF and the forecasts of the analysts surveyed by Bloomberg.
+However, the comparisons made by Caruso (2018) between the forecasts of his DF model and those of the specialists are not necessarily the most appropriate, since the latter are published in real time, while the DF model he estimates include the reviews of the series.

-Similarly, Dahlhaus et al. (2017) use a DFM based on Giannone et al. (2008) in order to model and forecast the GDP of Brazil, Russia, India, China and Mexico (BRIC-M).
-The DFM that the authors use for Mexico includes variables alike to those of the DFM that I propose in this research, except for the price indicators that I do not consider and the Global Indicator of Economic Activity (IGAE), which is not included by the authors.
-Dahlhaus et al. (2017) compare the forecasts of their DFM with those generated by an AR(2) and a MA(4); their results suggest that the DFM produces better forecasts than the reference models.
+Similarly, Dahlhaus et al. (2017) use a DF model based on Giannone et al. (2008) in order to model and forecast the GDP of Brazil, Russia, India, China and Mexico (BRIC-M).
+The DF model that the authors use for Mexico includes variables similar to those of the DF model that I propose in this research, except for the price indicators that I do not consider and the Global Indicator of Economic Activity (IGAE, for its initials in Spanish), which is not included by the authors.
+Dahlhaus et al. (2017) compare the forecasts of their DF model with those generated by an AR(2) and a MA(4); their results suggest that the DF model produces better forecasts than the reference models.

-In another research similar to that of Caruso (2018), Delajara et al. (2016) use a DFM to forecast Mexico's GDP, but, unlike the former, the authors test their model in pseudo real-time.
+In another research similar to that of Caruso (2018), Delajara et al. (2016) use a DF model to forecast Mexico's GDP, but, unlike the former, the authors test their model in pseudo real-time.
 Delajara et al. (2016) use five variables of the economic activity in Mexico and compare the forecasts of their model with those offered by the SPF.
-Their results show that their DFM produces more accurate forecasts than those of the SPF.
-However, with the exception of Liu et al. (2012), none of the aforementioned researches consider BE in their comparisons.
-In this sense, the present document provides new evidence about the convenience of the use of BE to make Nowcasting of Mexico's GDP growth.
+Their results show that their DF model produces more accurate forecasts than those of the SPF.
+However, with the exception of Liu et al. (2012), none of the aforementioned researches consider BE models in their comparisons.
+In this sense, the present document provides new evidence about the convenience of the use of BE models to make nowcasting of Mexico's GDP growth.

 3 Nowcasting

-The Nowcasting can be defined as the forecast of the economic activity in the recent past, the present and the near future.
-These forecasts are calculated as the linear projection of quarterly (contemporary) GDP given a dataset of greater frequency figures.
-Intuitively, specifications are estimated through Ordinary Least Squares (OLS) in which the GDP is a function of its own lags, as well as of the contemporaneous and lagging values of the independent variables that are constructed from a set of monthly indicators.
+Nowcasting can be defined as a forecast of economic activity of the recent past, the present and the near future.
+These forecasts are calculated as the linear projection of quarterly (contemporary) GDP given a dataset that consists of greater-frequency (usually monthly) figures.
+Intuitively, specifications are estimated through ordinary least squares (OLS) in which the GDP is a function of its own lags, as well as of the contemporaneous and lagging values of the independent variables that are constructed from a set of monthly indicators.

-Formally, let us denote quarterly GDP growth as ytQ, and monthly information set as Xt, where the superscript Q refers to quarterly variables and the subscript t refers to time (months or quarters).
-We want to estimate the contemporary quarterly GDP, so we calculate the linear projection of GDP given the information set XtQ:
+Formally, let us denote quarterly GDP growth as ytQ, and the monthly information set as Xt, where the superscript Q refers to quarterly variables and the subscript t refers to frequency of publication (months or quarters).
+We want to estimate the GDP of the current quarter, so we calculate the linear projection of GDP given the information set XtQ:

 ProyytQ|XtQ